Hachi Hospice

 -

-The foster understands they cannot foster any dogs or cats that are not a GLAR dog or cat.
+The foster understands they cannot foster any dogs or cats that are not GLAR dogs or cats.
 It is GLAR's responsibility to ensure the safety and health of all foster dogs belonging to GLAR and cannot ensure their safety if strays or other non-GLAR fosters are brought into the foster home.

 -